pippinbarr/cart253-2020/topics/object-oriented-programming/introducing-object-oriented-programming.md

 The fact that in our program we have both __properties__ that provide information about flowers and __functions__ for dealing with flowers leads toward another way of thinking about these flowers (and JavaScript Objects in general).

 In particular, it might be nice to be able to __combine__ the properties and functions related to a flower into one place.
-This would potentially make our program even clearer.
+This would potentially make our program even clearer, more modular, and perhaps more reusable.

 This is the idea behind __Object-Oriented Programming__ (OOP).